nighthawkcoders/devOps/kasm_workspaces/README.md

 Persistent Profile Path:  /mnt/kasm_profiles/coders/{username}

-# Setup Sudo.
+# Setup Sudo and more.
 This will require adding of File Mapping at bottom of page

 Name: kasm_post_run_root.sh
 Description: Install sudo update sudoers